crazyantlabs/sftptogo-docs/docs/getting-started/organization-settings.md

 SFTP To Go allows several authentication methods, which are ways to identify the client when they are logging into the server:

-* Magic Code - Identification based on username and unique, six character long, one-time-use codes, sent to the email address associated with the username.
+* Magic Code - identification based on username and a unique, six character one-time-use code sent to the email address associated with the username.
 This form of authentication is only supported by the web portal.

 * Password authentication - identification based on username and password.
 This authentication method can be used with both SFTP and FTPS protocols.